 Whatever your reason for wanting to save, see how much you use and what you can save with the GetWaterFit calculator from our partners Save Water Save Money.

-There are a whole range of FREE devices available to help you save water and money.
+Once completed you can order a range of free devices available to help you save water and money.
 From eco shower heads to shower timers and tap aerators, little changes can add up to make a big difference.
 You can also book a free virtual water saving check and you may also qualify for a free leak repair with our partner SES Home Services.

 How to make the most of every drop